CodeShield-Security/Serverless-Goat-Java/README.md

+**This repository contains a Java adoption of the original [OWASP Serverless Goat](https://github.com/OWASP/Serverless-Goat) application.**

 ## Introduction ##
 Thank you for using OWASP ServerlessGoat!
 ​
-This serverless application demonstrates common serverless security flaws as described in the Serverless Security Top 10 Weaknesses guide [https://github.com/puresec/sas-top-10](https://github.com/puresec/sas-top-10).  ​
+This serverless application demonstrates common serverless security flaws as described in the official [OWASP Top 10 Serverless Interpretations](https://owasp.org/www-project-serverless-top-10/) and th Serverless Security Top 10 Weaknesses guide [https://github.com/puresec/sas-top-10](https://github.com/puresec/sas-top-10).  ​

 ServerlessGoat was created for the following educational purposes:
 * Teach developers & security practitioners about common serverless application layer risks and weaknesses